vgs-samples/vgs-checkout-flutter-demo/README.md

 }
 ```

-5. run flutter app on iOS simulator
+5. Run flutter app:
    Run the iOS application on Simulator (<a href="https://flutter.dev/docs/get-started/install/macos#set-up-the-ios-simulator" target="_blank">Run iOS app Flutter docs</a>).
+   Run the Android application on Simulator (<a href="https://docs.flutter.dev/get-started/install/macos#set-up-the-android-emulator" target="_blank">Run Android app Flutter docs</a>).

-6. in case of possible issues a common fix is to clean project and reinstall packages:
+6. In case of possible issues a common fix is to clean project and reinstall packages:

 ```bash
   flutter clean